Beagle-Harrier

-The Beagle-Harrier is a scenthound.
-It is a breed of dog originating from France.
+The Beagle-Harrier is a breed of dog originating from France.
+It is a scenthound, originally bred to hunt hares.

 Characteristics

 Appearance

 The Beagle-Harrier appears to be either a large Beagle or a small Harrier.
 It is a medium-sized dog, between 45 and 50 cm tall at the withers, and it weighs between 19 and 21 kg.
 Its coat is usually tricolor, featuring the colors fawn, black, tan, or white.
 There are also grey-coated (tricolor) Beagle-Harriers.
 The Beagle-Harrier's body is usually muscular and its coat smooth and thick.

-Temperament

-The Beagle-Harrier is generally good with children and other pets.
-They are loyal and determined, making them a good family pet.
-They are a hunting breed and so require a lot of exercise and space.

 Health

 The Beagle Harrier is generally healthy and has a life span of 12 to 13 years.
-Hip dysplasia could cause a big problem.
+The breed can be prone to Hip dysplasia due to being a long-backed breed of dog.

 History

-Beagle-Harriers were bred in France in the 19th century by Baron Gerard.
-The Beagle Harrier could be a mixture of two breeds, the Beagle and the Harrier, or the midpoint in breeding between the two breeds.
+Beagle-Harriers were bred in France in the late 19th century by Baron Gerard, as a cross between the Beagle and the Harrier.
+Like its parent breeds, the Beagle-Harrier was bred to hunt hares, and is now a pack hunter used for hares, deer, and other game.
 The Beagle-Harrier was later imported into America in the mid-1800s to hunt rabbits.
 It was recognized by the FCI in 1974.
-The Beagle-Harrier can now be quite rarely found in France and is even more rare in other countries.
+Especially outside of its native France, the breed is quite rare.